rafaelang/datalake/docs/data_migration/oms/README.md

 ### Launching instances

-First, you need to ensure that you are ordering an instance that is in the same region as the source bucket (for VTEX, this region is usually virgin / us-east-1).
+First, you need to ensure that you are launching an instance that is in the same region as the source bucket (for VTEX, this region is usually virgin / us-east-1).
 Using the UI, you can change the region in the middle menu in the upper right corner of the screen.

 Access EC2 on AWS and click _Launch Instance_.